-Posted on Mon Apr 2nd, 2018 @ 11:13pm by Captain Nilani Azulas & Commander Tara Neprem & Commander Audrid Kane & Lieutenant Commander Arnon Barak MD, PsyD & Lieutenant Naddia Yole & Lieutenant JG Lisa Creed & Master Warrant Officer Lucinda Ingham MD & Chief Petty Officer Dived Dumet
+Posted on Mon Apr 2nd, 2018 @ 11:13pm by Commodore Nilani Azulas & Commander Tara Neprem & Commander Audrid Kane & Lieutenant Commander Arnon Barak MD, PsyD & Lieutenant Naddia Yole & Lieutenant JG Lisa Creed & Master Warrant Officer Lucinda Ingham MD & Chief Petty Officer Dived Dumet

 Episode 3: Something Wicked This Way Comes

 Piercing the silence and the dark of the science lab, Alpha Team led by the Captain began rematerializing after transport from the Nogura.
 Eventually, the blue hue of the transporter beam dissipated and several humanoids were all that was left behind.
 Lieutenant Raygi had been replaced by Ingham from his medical department with the other team at the last minute whilst the resident Cardassian from Engineering had joined Nilani's team.

 The darkness surprised the Captain, the Trill expecting a much brighter hive of activity as was standard on Federation installations.
 It soon became quickly apparent that the darkness was caused by an absence of power.